mingruimingrui/Convolution-neural-networks-made-easy-with-keras/README.md

 <p align="center"><img src="https://naushadsblog.files.wordpress.com/2014/01/pixel.gif", width="360"></p>
 <p align="center">Fig 0.0 how a machine 'views' an image</p>

 When a computer sees an image, it will see an array of pixel values, each between a range of 0 to 255.
-These values while meaningless to us are the only input available to a machine.
+These values while meaningless to us, are the only input available to a machine.
 No one knows how exactly we living beings process images but scientists today have figured out a technique to simulate this process, albeit at a basic level.
 We call this technique deep learning.

-There are many good resources out there that teaches you how to build your very own deep learning model.
+There are many good resources out there that teach you how to build your very own deep learning model.
 In this guide, we shall focus on one of these models.
-It is perhaps one of the most revolutionary and fundamental model in recent times, a convolution neural network (or CNN for short).
+It is perhaps one of the most revolutionary and fundamental models in recent times, a convolution neural network (or CNN for short).

 > Along the way, there are some sections listed this way.
 These are extra materials which will just be a little harder to understand but are there for completion sake.
 Feel free to skip over and review later if you are having difficulty understanding them at the point of time.